CharlesPlusC/CharlesPlusC.github.io/_posts/2023-05-14-ConstellationBot.md

         return tweet_text
     ```

 9. __Posting Tweets:__ Finally, I use the `tweepy` module to post the text and the tweet.
 You will have to set up a Twitter developer account to generate the necessary API keys and tokens to post the tweets.
-In order to run this script automatically and not have my tokens exposed on Github I have also set up a Github Secret to store these keys and tokens in my repo environment variables. `tweepy` does not yet have a build in method to post GIFs so I had to repurpose the code used for posting PNG images.
+In order to run this script automatically and not have my tokens exposed on Github I have also set up a Github Secret to store these keys and tokens in my repository environment variables. `tweepy` does not yet have a build in method to post GIFs so I had to repurpose the code used for posting PNG images.
 I will make this class available in my repo in the near future.

 10. __Automating the process :__ Finally I set up a Github Actions workflow `cron` job to run the script once a day with a different constellation and visualization type.
 If the script fails/succeeds I get a notification through the Github app on my phone.